-People working in the water sector and involved with drinking water treatment and distribution; people with an interest in the fields of drinking water microbiology, microbial ecology, and health-related drinking water ecology; the employees of drinking water companies; PhD students, post-docs, researchers, and consultants who are involved in drinking water treatment and supply.
+People working in the water sector and involved with drinking water treatment and distribution.
+People with interest in the fields of drinking water microbiology, microbial ecology and health related drinking water ecology.
+The employees of drinking water companies, PhD’s, post docs, researchers and consultants who are involved in drinking water treatment and supply.

-This course will cover different aspects of drinking water quality and safety, from treatment to distribution, until the water reaches the customer’s tap.
-Methods applied to evaluate biological stability will be described and their application addressed with examples from practice.
+This course will cover the aspects of drinking water quality and safety, from treatment to distribution and till the water reaches customers’ taps.
+The course is especially designed based on the distribution systems, where water is being distributed without maintaining the residual disinfectant within distribution networks.
 The lecturers will cover the content from both theory and practice by presenting state-of-the-art technology that is being used for the treatment of drinking water and best practices from the field used to maintain drinking water distribution.
-The course is a mix of theory and practice, as well as exercises based on real life situations from Dutch drinking water distribution networks.
+The course is a mix of theory and practice as well as exercises based on real situations from Dutch drinking water distribution networks.

-The course will be held in Amersfoort, The Netherlands and can also be followed online through MS Teams.
-IWA members will get a discount of 10% off the normal fee, and participants from low-income countries (please see country classification here) will get a further discount (please consult with the organiser).
-In addition, by attending this course, PhD students can gain 2 GS credits (2 graduate school credits = 16 hours of workload).
+The course will be held in Amsterdam, The Netherlands and can also be followed online.
+IWA members will get a discount of 10% off the normal fee, and participants from low-income countries (please see country classification here) will get 40% reduced fee (limited offer for up to 2 seats).
+In addition, by attending this course, PhD students can gain 3 GS credits (3 graduate school credits = 24 hours of workload).

 In this course, participants will: